fqantonio/aqua/JOURNAL.md

 ## March

+Structural break fixed.
+After sanding and cleaning with a dremel, and prepared the epoxi glue the results:

+(put pictures here!?)

+Thinking about the unbalance hull.
+That's a big issue that didn't appear so important but with the real hull it appears very disturbing.
+Two solutions, taking in account that this is a prototype:

+1. modeling a boid to attach to the bow in order to balance it;
+2. glue a foam under the bow.

-# Next tasks, 2025
+# Tasks
+- [x] Structural break;
+- [ ] Attach four cleats to the boat;
+- [ ] Attach the foam to the bow;
+- [ ] Testing testing testing...

+(include pictures here)

+## April

+- [ ] Attach security light and flag;
+- [ ] Remodeling the top hull covers in order to be more water tight;
 - [ ] Make the second 4S4P batery;
 - [ ] include calcs for the 4S4P batery in this journal;
-- [ ] Attach security light and four cleats to the boat;
 - [ ] Testing testing testing...
 Testing the boat by radio controler and GPS waypoints;
 - [ ] Review BOM costs;
 - [ ] Review text;
-- [ ] Discuss and prepare comunication and marketing project presentation
+- [ ] Discuss and prepare comunication and marketing project presentation for investors support.

 # Next 2026 task
-- [ ] NEXT project phase: decide how to make the avoidance, by camera using the human eyes or autonolously by pattern detecting: perhaps both;
+- [ ] NEXT project phase: decide how to make the avoidance system, by camera using the human control or autonolously by pattern detecting: perhaps both?